Cross of Iron: Filming

 Filming, which began on March 29, 1976, was shot on location at Trieste in Italy and Yugoslavia.
 Scenes were filmed around Obrov in Slovenia, and Zagreb and Savudrija in Croatia.
 Interiors were completed at Pinewood Studios in England.

 The film is noted for featuring historically accurate weaponry and equipment such as Soviet T-34/85 tanks (which were obtained from the arsenal of the Yugoslav People's Army), Russian PPSh-41s and German MG 42s and MP40s.
 According to star James Coburn, the Yugoslav government had promised that all the military equipment would be ready for the start of filming, but Hartwig's lack of budget meant that considerable delays occurred when half the equipment was missing just as the production was about to begin.

 Peckinpah's alcoholism was also affecting the filming schedule because every day he was consuming 180° proof Slivovitz (Šljivovica).
 However every two to three weeks Peckinpah would go on a binge resulting in lost shooting days while he was allowed to regain his cognitive abilities.

 Due to the various productions delays, the film had cost overruns of £2 million.
 With no more money, Hartwig and his co-producer Alex Winitsky tried to halt the production on July 6, 1976 (the 89th day of shooting) before the final scene had been filmed.
 The original ending was expected to take three days to film in an abandoned rail yard and special effects teams had already spent several days wiring pyrotechnics for the shoot.
 However, with the costs now at $6 million there was no more money.
 Coburn was so annoyed at this, he had Hartwig and Winitsky thrown off the set before making Peckinpah film a quick improvised ending for the film.

-Post production
+Post-production

 Peckinpah spent five weeks going through the rushes to create a final cut.
 Working continuously four to five hours a day overseeing the editing, he started snorting cocaine along with his drinking.
 He relied heavily on his experience with his 1969 Western The Wild Bunch to create the film's pace (the slow motion during violent scenes) and its visual style.

+With its mix of American, British, and German actors (plus Yugoslavian extras), the film was shot originally in English, with a separate German dub later produced.